AdobeDocs/commerce-cif-documentation/integrations/02-AEM-Magento.md

 ### Catalog Management

-From a catalog management point of view, Magento is responsible for all commerce data including categories, products, product attributes, etc. No commerce data is imported and stored in AEM.
+From a catalog management point of view, Magento is responsible for all commerce data including categories, products, product attributes, and so on.
+No commerce data is imported and stored in AEM.
 AEM Authors can view the product catalog stored in Magento via a read-only Product Console in AEM but cannot make any edits to the product catalog.
 Any changes to the product catalog can be made only via the Magento Admin UI.

 ### Checkout